HasinthaSri/my_project/README.txt

 The User has to input Length and the Width

 Added unit functionality for version-1.1
-Added unit functionality for version-1.2
+Added Perimiter functionality for version-1.2